-- 5.3.2 Staff will plan a patient's discharge as soon as the patient is admitted (discharge on admission). - 5.3.3 Ward staff will identify suitable patients as 'Home for Lunch' discharges on the ward the day before as part of the daily whiteboard patient review. - 5.3.4 Medical staff will complete TTO requests the day before discharge. - 5.3.5 Ward clerks will book ambulance transport the day before the expected date of discharge. - 5.3.6 Patients identified as 'Home for Lunch' discharges will be transferred to the Discharge Lounge on morning of discharge. - 5.3.7 Unless a new, acute problem arises, Medical staff will refrain from requesting unnecessary or last minute tests.
+- 5.3.2 Staff will plan a patient's discha (discharge on admission). - 5.3.3 Ward staff will identify suitable patients as 'Home for Lunch' discharges on the ward the day before as part of the daily whiteboard patient review. - 5.3.4 Medical staff will complete TTO requests the day before discharge. - 5.3.5 Ward clerks will book ambulance transport the day before the expected date of discharge. - 5.3.6 Patients identified as 'Home for Lunch' discharges will be transferred to the Discharge Lounge on morning of discharge. - 5.3.7 Unless a new, acute problem arises, Medical staff will refrain from requesting unnecessary or last minute tests.
 If tests are necessary but non-urgent, these will be requested to be done at an out-patient appointment.